MichaelLarocca/blog-michael-jude-larocca/posts/2021/05-21/LinkedInReviewWithDannyThompson.md

 Candidate profiles are being searched for the technology needed for the job, not by the title of the job.

 Danny explains in Eduardo's case that "**Back-end Software Engineer**" is not being searched.
-What is being searched if the technology used by a Back-end Software Engineer:
+What is being searched is the technology used by a Back-end Software Engineer:

 * Mongo DB
 * MySQL
 * Ruby
 * PHP